samuelhatcliff/newstracker/README.md

 </p>

 ### Users:
-  A visitor can use the links in the navbar to log-in or register.
-After which, they will be redirected to a feed of headlines (*referred to as "Headlines" in the navbar*) or a feed displaying results from their default search query, if previously selected.
+  After logging in, a user will be redirected to `Headlines` which will either display a feed of general top headlines, or a feed of their results from their default search query, if they have set a default.

   Below is a screenshot from a headlines feed where a user's default query is set to UK, and ordered by polarity.
   <img src="static/photos/user_flows/uber-uk.png" width="350">